Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Conclusion

 \section{Conclusion}

 Humanoid robotics is advancing at an unprecedented pace, as seen in recent groundbreaking innovations from both industry and academia.
-Although humanoid robots still face significant technical challenges, their agility, safety, reliability, and versatility have improved significantly through both model-based and learning-based methods.
+In this survey, we go over foundational and state-of-the-art methods for humanoid loco-manipulation, from both model-based and learning-based perspectives.
+Although humanoid robots still face significant technical challenges, their agility, safety, reliability, and versatility have been improved significantly.
 More opportunities are emerging through the exploration of new paradigms.
 Physically, advanced observers (vision and whole-body tactile sensing) and estimators are emerging for contact-rich whole-body loco-manipulation.
 Cognitively, foundation models grounded on humanoid robots have great potential to unlock the ability of open-world understanding and the development of generalized intelligent agents.
-More importantly, how to seamlessly integrate multimodal sensing and foundation models with the existing planning and control frameworks presents promising and challenging research questions.
+More importantly, an integration of foundation models with planning and control policies presents promising capabilities.
 In the foreseeable future, the cost of humanoid robots will continue to decrease, making them more accessible; their physical capability (hardware intelligence) and cognitive intelligence will significantly advance.
 We look forward to humanoid robots that are responsive, purposeful, and fully capable of human-like loco-manipulation tasks in the upcoming decade. { }